tomivais/Final_project_V-is-nen/Final_project_vite/README.md

   You would just need to download: npm install.
 Then run the application: npm run dev.

-  // db_studiess: Generated studies data with gemini
+  // db_studiess: Generated studing data with Colap

   //user_db include Registered user

   //The return also includes pause functions off comment when the project time resources are overflowed.
+  In addition, the original goal was to add a datepicker to the table view page.
+However, this is my first web application and I am proud of the result.

- The work has been done with the help of openAI and Copilot.
+ The work has been done with the help of OpenAI and Copilot.
+User management and logging out in the middle of a study session require a lot of time to implement.
+The youtube videos has been used to help with the implementation of user management: https://www.youtube.com/watch?v=QapLfhqU8wY,  https://www.youtube.com/watch?v=5OV-TYyJEnw&t=0s.